- How is salivary gland cancer treated?

-Chemotherapy is not often used to treat salivary gland cancers.
-Some doctors may use it along with radiation therapy to try to make the radiation more effective, but it's not yet clear how helpful this is.
+Chemo is not often used to treat salivary gland cancers.
+Some doctors may use it along with radiation therapy to try to make the radiation more effective, but it’s not yet clear how helpful this is.
 More often, chemo is used in patients whose cancer has spread (metastasized) to distant organs and in patients whose cancers could not be controlled by surgery and radiation therapy.
-Chemotherapy sometimes shrinks tumors when used in these patients, but it is not likely to cure this type of cancer.
+Chemo sometimes shrinks tumors in these patients, but it’s not likely to cure this type of cancer.

-Doctors give chemo in cycles, with each period of treatment followed by a rest period to allow the body time to recover.
-Chemotherapy cycles generally last about 3 to 4 weeks.
-Chemotherapy is often not recommended for patients in poor health, but advanced age by itself is not a barrier to getting chemo.
+Doctors give chemo in cycles, with each period of treatment followed by a rest period to give the body time to recover.
+Chemo cycles generally last about 3 to 4 weeks.
+Chemo is often not recommended for patients in poor health, but advanced age by itself is not a barrier to getting chemo.

 Some of the chemo drugs used to treat salivary gland cancers include:

 - 5-fluorouracil (5-FU)

 These drugs may be used alone, but are more often given in combinations of 2 or more drugs.
 Because salivary gland cancers are not common, no large studies have been done to prove one regimen is better than the others.
 The situation is also complicated by the fact that there are different types of salivary gland cancers.
 New chemo drugs and combinations of drugs are now being studied in clinical trials.